2020 Niuean general election: Campaign

 A total of 54 candidates contested the elections, of which 26 contested the six common roll seats.
 All twenty incumbents sought re-election.
 Three candidates – Mona Ainuu in Tuapa, Enetama Lipitoa in Namukulu and Talaititama Talaiti in Vaiea – were elected unopposed.
 One of the candidates was former New Zealand MP and mayor of Wellington Mark Blumsky, who had become a naturalised Niuean citizen after ten years' residence.

 Results

 The Premier Toke Talagi, in office for the previous twelve years, lost his seat, finishing tenth in the six-seat common roll constituency.
 Five of the elected members were new to the Assembly.
 After a draw in Mutalau, the result was decided by a coin toss.

-The results of the election reduced the number of women in the Assembly dropped from 5 to 3, with only one women in cabinet, Mona Ainuu.
+The results of the election reduced the number of women in the Assembly dropped from 5 to 3, with only one woman in cabinet, Mona Ainuu.

 In a secret ballot, the Assembly elected Dalton Tagelagi as Premier in a 13-7 vote against O'Love Jacobsen, and Hima Douglas was elected Speaker on the third ballot.
 The new Cabinet was announced on June 11.